erictt/computer-science-learning/source/_posts/cs6200/p2l2-threads-and-concurrency.md

 * Similar to pipeline pattern. instead of putting each task into a thread, this approach groups similar tasks into a "layer" and the threads assigned to the layer can work on the group of subtasks.
 * A benefit of this approach is that we can have specialization while being less fine-grained than the pipeline pattern.
 However it's not suit for all applications.

+### Quiz

+* For a 6-step toy order application, and 6 threads.
+We have two solutions:
+    1. a boss-workers solution
+        1. a worker process a toy order in 120ms
+    2. a pipeline solution,
+        1. each of the 6 steps take 20ms
+* How long will it take for these solutions to complete 10 and 11 orders?
+    * boss-worker (10): 240ms
+    * boss-worker (11): 360ms
+        * Note that, one of threads is boss, 5 are workers
+    * pipeline (10): 300ms
+        * how to calculate?
+            * Once the first job is popped, that's 120ms.
+Then every 20ms, there is another one finished.
+So:
+                * 120 + 9 * 20 = 300ms
+    * pipeline (11): 320ms